serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 );
 ```

-> ⚠️ **Warning**: While this approach removes authentication tokens directly from the `AuthKey` table, it does not handle the necessary notifications and session updates.
-It is strongly recommended to use `UserAuthentication.revokeAuthKey` to ensure a complete and consistent sign-out process, including notifying clients and clearing session data.
+> ⚠️ **Warning**: Directly removing authentication tokens from the `AuthKey` table bypasses necessary processes such as closing streaming connections and synchronizing server state.
+It is strongly recommended to use `UserAuthentication.revokeAuthKey` to ensure a complete and consistent sign-out.

-### Signing Out from All Devices
+#### Signing out all devices

 The `signOutUser` method logs a user out from all devices where they are signed in.
-This method deletes all active authentication keys associated with the user, effectively ending all sessions for that user across all devices.
+This method deletes all authentication keys associated with the user, effectively ending all streaming connections across all devices.

-#### Usage:
+#### Usage with signOutUser

 ```dart
 await UserAuthentication.signOutUser(